AP-CSA-JAVA/CSA_JAVA-Course/Chapter_1/Unit2.md

 }
 ```

-The second example is when you call the method of the relevant class by passing the value as an argument.
+The second example is when you call the method of a class by passing the value as an argument.
 ```java
 class Child{